 While it is easy to find images of scribes with a desk full of books, it is less common to encounter readers in similar situations.
-That is to say: there are very few medieval scenes in which someone is reading but not writing—where books are present but pens are not.
+That is to say: there are very few medieval scenes in which someone is reading but not writing—where books are present, but pens are not.
 In part, this has to do with medieval study practices.
 Readers would usually have a pen nearby even when they were just reading.
 After all, remarks and critiques needed to be added to the margin at the spur of the moment.
 “Penless” images, while rare, often show a crowded desktop.
-The image below shows Christine de Pisan (a late medieval author) browsing multiple books at a big desk.
+The image shows Christine de Pizan in her study browsing multiple books at a big desk.

 These carousels allowed readers to consult multiple manuscripts in a very convenient fashion, by spinning (slowly!) the top part, which moved.
-The oldest one I could find dates from the fourteenth century (here), but it is possible they were in use even earlier.
-It is striking that these two scenes (above and below) show readers—scholars—without pens, even though the second seems to hold an invisible one.
+The oldest one I could find dates from the fourteenth century, but it is possible they were in use even earlier.
+It is striking that these two scenes show readers—scholars—without pens, even though the figure on the left seems to hold an invisible one.

 The last word: laptop

 While desktops (in their great variety) are representative of how most scribes and readers handled their books, there is also a surface space that is more exceptional—and that can only be addressed as a “laptop.”
 The use of such portable desks, which sat on the scribe’s lap, is well documented for the early-modern period.
 They were used, for example, by noblemen or secretaries drafting documents and letters while on the road.

 The portable desktop was generally a box with a slightly angled surface, inside which the writing materials were stored, including sheets, ink and pens.
 Interestingly, this practice—and tool—goes back to at least the twelfth century.
 The device contained a hole for the ink pot and inside may well have been blank sheets—in parallel to the portable kits from the Renaissance.